de-soot/file-sorter/README.md

-# file-sorter
+# File Sorter
-A Python script that sorts messy files into organised folders.
+A simple Python script that cleans up messy files and sorts them into organised folders.

+## Usage
+Run `main.py` in the directory that you want to clean.